 Limited biological and fisheries data remain a major challenge in fish stock assessments in Indonesia, often resulting in insufficiently accurate evaluations (Dimarchopoulou et al., 2023).
 Demersal fisheries utilization data from 2022 indicated that several Fisheries Management Areas (WPPs) had experienced high fishing pressure.
 In WPP 571 and WPP 712, exploitation rates (E) exceeded 1.0, indicating overexploited conditions, while other regions were categorized as fully exploited.
 These findings suggest that most demersal fish stocks in Indonesia have been intensively exploited.
 Furthermore, the application of maximum sustainable yield (MSY) as a management reference without considering stock-specific conditions may encourage harvest levels that exceed the actual sustainable potential (Sondita et al., 2025).

 The Alas Strait, located between Lombok Island and Sumbawa Island, represents one of the potential habitats for coral reef fishes due to its strong currents and complex coral substrates.
 High fishery resource potential in a given area tends to stimulate increased fishing activity by local fishers, making the area a primary fishing ground.
 Fishers generally target areas with high catch probability to maximize harvest yields, which may ultimately increase pressure on resource sustainability if not properly managed (Kusdiantoro et al., 2019).
 Previous studies reported that grouper exploitation in the Alas Strait had exceeded sustainable potential, indicating overfishing conditions (Santoso et al., 2015).
-Therefore, this study specifically evaluated the stock health of one grouper species occurring in the Alas Strait as a continuation of previous fisheries assessments in the region.
-The species Epinephelus fasciatus was selected because it is among the dominant grouper species commonly captured by fishers in the Alas Strait.

-Several studies on grouper stock assessments have previously been conducted, including those by Noija et al. (2014), Efendi et al. (2023), and Yandi et al. (2025).
+Also, several studies on grouper stock assessments have previously been conducted, including those by Noija et al. (2014), Efendi et al. (2023), and Yandi et al. (2025).
 However, most studies focused broadly on the genus Epinephelus rather than specific species.
 Consequently, studies evaluating the stock health of E. fasciatus remain limited, particularly in the Alas Strait.
 In addition, previous studies generally applied the maximum sustainable yield (MSY) approach without considering seasonal variability that may influence stock availability.

-Therefore, research on the stock potential of E. fasciatus during the first transitional season in the Alas Strait waters is important to provide scientific evidence supporting sustainable fisheries resource management in the region.
-This study aimed to identify the proportion of legally harvestable fish sizes and evaluate the stock health of E. fasciatus during the first transitional season in the Alas Strait waters.
+Therefore, this study specifically evaluated the stock health and potential of one grouper species occurring in the Alas Strait during the first transitional season as a continuation of previous fisheries assessments in the region.
+The species Epinephelus fasciatus was selected because it is among the dominant grouper species commonly captured by fishers in the Alas Strait.
+This research in the Alas Strait waters will provide scientific evidence supporting sustainable fisheries resource management in the region.

 2. mETHODOLOGY